kc0bfv/blog.notmet.net/content/post/more-to-life-than-being-happy.md

 url: /2013/01/more-to-life-than-being-happy/
 categories:
 - Blog
+tags:
+- life
 ---

-[This article](http://www.theatlantic.com/health/archive/2013/01/theres-more-to-life-than-being-happy/266805/) in the Atlantic a chord with me.
+[This article](http://www.theatlantic.com/health/archive/2013/01/theres-more-to-life-than-being-happy/266805/) in the Atlantic struck a chord with me.
 It's about how, in life, searching for meaning can leave people more satisfied than searching for happiness.

 > As [Viktor Frankl] saw in the [concentration] camps, those who found meaning even in the most horrendous circumstances were far more resilient to suffering than those who did not.
 "Everything can be taken from a man but one thing".